doefom/currency-fieldtype/README.md

 later change the field configuration in the blueprint, you might run into issues with the formatting of the already saved values.

-To fix this you will have to type something in the field (it listens for an input event) and then save the entry again to have the correct data stored in the entry after the field configuration change.
+To fix this you will have to type something in the field(s) of the affected entries (it listens for an input event) and then save the entry again to have the correct data stored in the entry after the field configuration changed.